Executive Master of Science in Computer Science

 The Department of Computer Science and Engineering is now offering an Executive Master of Science in Computer Science at UNT’s New College in Frisco.
 Applications are being accepted.

-The Executive M.S. in Computer Science is designed for experienced working professionals with at least 2 years of experience and who want to build upon their expertise.
-Classes are offered in three 8-week sessions during evenings and weekends to allow for more flexibility.
+The Executive M.S. in Computer Science is designed for experienced working professionals with at least 2 years of experience in industry and who want to build upon their expertise.
+Classes are offered in 8-week sessions during evenings and weekends to allow for more flexibility.
 Students also can earn professional certifications along the way to earning their master’s degree to distinguish themselves as an expert in data science or cybersecurity.

 Executive M.S. in Computer Science

 MS in Computer Science requires a minimum of 30 semester hours in Computer Science and Engineering courses, including 18 hours in one of the concentration areas described below and 12 hours of electives.